Shall-we-play-a-game/Quantum-Assignment/README.md

-Sure, here's a sample README file for your React JS and Node JS project:
+here's how to run this project

+make sure to add your own MongoDB url because most of the time local url fails to connect
 ```
 # React JS and Node JS Login/Register Project

 Welcome to the React JS and Node JS Login/Register Project!
-This project is a simple implementation of a login and registration system built with React JS for the frontend and Node JS for the backend.
+This project is a simple implementation of a login and registration system built with React JS for the front-end and Node JS for the back-end.
 It also includes a protected dashboard route.

 ## Getting Started